 - Powerglide Spanish, they do years one and two and then they can quit if they like or do another language or do more Spanish at higher levels

-- Layers of Learning Curriculum for History, Geography, and Art.
-We step it up in these years and do the more advanced material from the Layers of Learning program, except we skip the science, opting for dedicated courses for the high school level.
+- Layers of Learning Curriculum for History, Geography, Science, and Art.
+We step it up in these years and do the more advanced material from the Layers of Learning program.
 The curriculum goes through history in order and gives reading options with each unit.
 So the boys read historical novels, popular history books, and classic literature.
-For example right now Nathan and Tim are learning about Elizabethan England and reading these books: Behind the Mask: The Life of Queen Elizabeth I, Shakespeare: His Work and His World, and Hamlet and Midsummer Night’s Dream by Shakespeare.
+For example, right now Nathan and Tim are learning about Elizabethan England and reading these books: Behind the Mask: The Life of Queen Elizabeth I, Shakespeare: His Work and His World, and Hamlet and Midsummer Night’s Dream by Shakespeare.
 The curriculum also covers writing assignments and has discussion questions, maps, timeline dates, and activities.
 So it covers our English requirement (along with our grammar program) as well as history, geography, and art appreciation.
 A bonus is that when we’re using this program all of our kids of all ages are on the same subjects at the same time.

 - James Madison Critical Thinking Course, this is formal logic in an informal easy format, that kids can (mostly) do on their own.